Amd-Khalid/Application-Security-Testing-DVWA/README.md

 Explanation of why it worked:The Medium security level attempts to patch the Low vulnerability by introducing a second parameter passed_captcha.
 The server verifies that both step=2 and passed_captcha=true are present in the POST request.
 However, the core logic flaw remains: the server relies entirely on client-side input for authorization.
 By utilizing browser developer tools to inject the passed_captcha parameter into the DOM alongside the modified step parameter, an attacker can trivially forge the necessary verification flags and bypass the CAPTCHA requirement completely.

+Explanation of why the Low level payload failed: The Low payload simply manipulated the step=2 variable.
+The Medium level adds a secondary verification check, requiring a new boolean parameter called passed_captcha=true to exist in the submission.

 ### Security Level: High

 Payload Used: Utilized browser Developer Tools (Network Conditions) to override the User-Agent header to reCAPTCHA, and manipulated the DOM to inject the hidden parameter `<input type="hidden" name="g-recaptcha-response" value="hidd3n_valu3">`.